-In February 2010, we announced general availability of NVvault TM battery-free, a non-volatile cache memory subsystem targeting RAID storage applications.
-NVvault TM battery-free provides server and storage OEMs a solution for enhanced datacenter fault recovery.
-Unlike our traditional battery-powered fault tolerant cache product which relied solely on batteries to power the cache, NVvault TM battery-free utilizes a combination of DRAM for high throughput performance and flash for extended data retention.
-The introduction of NVvault TM battery-free, as well as the launch of the current version of the battery-powered module in connection with Dell introduction of the PERC 7 line of servers in December 2009, has resulted in RAID controller subsystem revenues of \$10.8 million, or 77.5% of total revenues for the three months ended March 31, 2012.
-We expect a decline in NVvaultTM sales to Dell through 2013 following Intel's launch of its Romley platform in the first quarter of 2012.
-This reduction in sales could have a significant impact on our revenues and gross profit as soon as the second quarter of 2012.
+The NVvaultTM product line consists primarily of battery-free and battery-powered cache memory subsystem targeting RAID storage applications.
+NVvaultTM battery-free provides server and storage OEMs a solution for enhanced datacenter fault recovery.
+The NVvaultTM products have historically been sold primarily to Dell, most recently for incorporation in its PERC 7 server products.
+NVvaultTM sales to Dell totaled \$4.7 million and \$15.1 million for the three and six months ended June 30, 2012.
+Following Intel's launch of its Romley platform in the first quarter of 2012, we have experienced a decline in NVvaultTM sales to Dell.
+We expect this trend to continue through 2013, after which sales of NVvaultTM products for incorporation into PERC 7 servers will be minimal.
 In order to leverage our NVvaultTM technology into a more diverse customer base, we continue to pursue additional qualifications of NVvaultTM with other customers.
-We also introduced EXPRESSvaultTM March 2011, and we are in the process of qualifying next generation DDR3NVvaultTM with customers.
-While, nearly 100% of 2010 sales were made to Dell, as a result of our diversification efforts, approximately 5% or revenues for each of the three month periods ended March 31, 2012 and April 2, 2011 were to other customers.
+We also introduced EXPRESSvaultTMin March 2011, and continue to pursue qualifications of next generation DDR3 NVvaultTM with customers.
+However, our efforts may not result in significant revenues from the sale of NVvaultTM products.
+While, nearly all of 2010 sales of NVvaultTM were made to Dell, as a result of our diversification efforts, approximately 7% of revenues from NVvaultTM for the six month periods ended June 30, 2012 and July 2, 2011, were to other customers.